sngeth/sngeth.github.io/_posts/2019-08-16-extract-interface.md

 So the solution here is to extract the display to an interface which has the side effect of promoting loose coupling and replaceability.
 It allows the Sale class to be extended but not modified.
-So in the future our Sale class can be hooked up it any other type of display.
+So in the future our Sale class can be hooked up to any other type of display.

 ```java